christian-doucette/tolkein_text/README.md

 # Tolkein Text
 Tolkein Text is a personal project that I created to practice implementing Machine Learning, specifically NLP, in Pytorch.
-It uses a Neural Network Language Model to generates text based off *The Fellowship of the Ring*.
-The Neural Network is an LSTM network built with Pytorch.
+It uses a Neural Network Language Model to generate text based off *The Fellowship of the Ring*.

 ### Some Examples
 "But the road ran up again to the top."
 "It is probably that this evening has gone now into light."
 "Hope I wish to you."

 These sentences definitely capture the feel of Tolkein's writing, but are totally original!